gradle/gradle/design-docs/managed-model.md

 ## Feature: Support more types for managed properties

-### Support managed properties with primitive type

-- Add support for all primitive types.
-- Add support for missing boxed types (Byte, Short, Float).
-- Update user guide and Javadocs

-##### Test cases

-- Can define RW properties of any scalar type
-- Cannot have read only properties of scalar types.
-- Fail type validation when getter uses primitive type and setter uses boxed type (and vice versa).
-- Cannot mutate properties of scalar types when view is immutable (eg used as input for rule, used as subject for validation rule).
-- Model report renders primitive values

-##### Implementation

-- Update `PrimitiveStrategy` to support an extraction result for primitive types
-- Add support for missing boxed types to `ManagedProxyClassGenerator`
-- Add support for primitive types to `ManagedProxyClassGenerator`.
-Handle case where state returns null by setting a default value.
-- Make sure `org.gradle.api.reporting.model.internal.ModelNodeRenderer.maybePrintValue` handles primitive types in a human readable form

 #### Backlog

 - Values for properties with primitive and other scalar types do not show up in model report unless they have been set

-### Support `is` style getters for managed properties of type boolean

-- Should follow the JavaBeans specification: only type `boolean` should allow `is` getter style: `Boolean` shouldn't be supported.
-- Update user guide and Javadoc

-#### Test cases
-- Support `is` style accessor for properties with type `boolean`
-- Support type with both `is` and `get` accessors for property with type `boolean`
-- Prohibit `is` style accessors for properties of any type other than `boolean`(including Boolean)
-- Delegated boolean property declared with `is` getter in unmanaged super-type is supported

 ### Support for managed properties with collection of scalar types